gadget-framework/gadget2/docs/userguide.md

 the order of the parameters has no effect on the optimum found) and to generate the initial direction chosen by the algorithm to look for a solution.
-For the Simulated Annealing algorithm, this is also affects the Metropolis criteria used to accept any changes in an ’uphill’ direction.
+For the Simulated Annealing algorithm, this is also affects the Metropolis criteria used to accept any changes in an 'uphill' direction.

+\bigskip
-The use of a random number generator means that it is unlikely that two optimising runs will produce exactly the same ’optimum’, even if they start from the same point (although it is hoped that the optima would be very similar if a stable starting point was chosen).
+The use of a random number generator means that it is unlikely that two optimising runs will produce exactly the same 'optimum', even if they start from the same point (although it is hoped that the optima would be very similar if a stable starting point was chosen).
 This causes a problem with repeatability, since there is no guarantee that an optimising run can be repeated.
-However, it is possible to ’seed’ the random number generator with an integer to avoid this problem.
+However, it is possible to 'seed' the random number generator with an integer to avoid this problem.
 To specify a seed for the random number generator, an extra line must be added to the optimisation file, as shown below: